 New applicants for the qualifying year can file online for Homestead Exemption.

 An assessment reduction may be granted to qualified residential property owners who build an addition to their house to accommodate their parents or grandparents, age 62 or older.

 Florida grants a property tax exemption to qualified institutional or non-profit organizations that own and use their property for religious, charitable, literary, educational or scientific purposes.
-Please submit DR-504 between January 1 and March 1 of the year the organization is seeking the exemption.
+Please submit Form DR-504 between January 1 and March 1 of the year the organization is seeking the exemption.
 For more information, call us at (561) 355-4523

 Legally Blind Exemption

 Blind persons may qualify for an additional $500 exemption.
 Please submit an Optometrist’s Certification Form DR-416B to verify the disability.
 For total exemption, the applicant should also submit a Gross Income statement to verify household income.

 Residential property owners with a qualified Homestead Exemption can transfer all or a significant portion of their "Save Our Homes" benefit to their new property.
 Apply for Portability when you apply for Homestead Exemption on your new property.